โ

 Trust in the Lord with all your heart and lean not on your own understanding; in all your ways submit to him, and he will make your paths straight.

-Considered the wisest king who ever lived, Solomon wrote these words as part of a wisdom discourse addressed to his son.
-They counsel complete surrender to God's guidance rather than reliance on human reasoning alone.
-The promise is extraordinary: for those who truly surrender their will and plans to God, He Himself will direct and straighten every path they walk — even the difficult and crooked ones.
+The wisest king who ever lived wrote these words as part of a wisdom discourse to his son.
+They counsel complete surrender to God's guidance over human reasoning.
+The promise is extraordinary: for those who truly surrender their will to God, He Himself will direct and straighten every path they walk.

 Isaiah's Prophecy to Exiled Israel